In science, there is a gap between what is researched and what is published.

-The Journal of Trial and Error – Our vision and scope
+The Journal of Trial and Error aims to close that gap.

 Our journal has an innovative format based on interdisciplinary dialogue.
 We will publish two kinds of articles, both peer-reviewed according to the standards of each discipline:

 These pieces will show instances of the trial and error process in science.
 We welcome preferentially two kinds of manuscripts:

 - Conceptual developments based on negative or null results.
 Positive publication bias (also known as the file-drawer problem) is the tendency to submit and publish preferentially only hypothesis-confirming results.
 Publication bias is a serious issue in science; we belief that reporting negative results is essential and necessary (Devang Mehta, 2019, ‘Highlight negative results to improve science’, Nature Career Column).